Najib Mikati

+Najib Azmi Mikati (born 24 November 1955) is a Lebanese politician and businessman who served as the 52nd prime minister of Lebanon from 2021 to 2025.
+He also served in this post as the 48th and 45th prime minister from 2011 to 2014 and in 2005, after holding the post of Minister of Public Works and Transport from December 1998 to 2003.

-In 2005, he headed an interim government that supervised the general election following the withdrawal of Syrian troops.
-In 2011, he formed his second government backed by the March 8 alliance, before he resigned in 2013.
+In 2005, he headed an interim government that supervised the 2005 general election following the withdrawal of Syrian troops.
+In 2011, he formed his second government, backed by the March 8 alliance, before he resigned in 2013.
 He was a member of parliament for Tripoli from 2000 to 2005 and was re-elected in 2009 and 2018.
-In July 2021, he was designated as Prime Minister.
+In July 2021, he was designated as prime minister and assumed office on 10 September 2021.
+He went on to lose the parliamentary consultations on 13 January 2025 against ICJ president Nawaf Salam, receiving only 9 votes to Salam's 84.

-According to Forbes, he is the richest man in Lebanon, with a net worth of $2.5 billion in 2021.
-He has been subject of multiple corruption accusations, and was charged with illegitimate gains.
-Mikati was close to the Syrian government and operated several telecom projects in Syria and Lebanon.
+According to Forbes, Najib Mikati is the richest man in Lebanon along with his brother Taha Mikati, with each having a net worth of $2.8 billion in 2023.
+In 2019, state prosecutor Ghada Aoun accused Mikati of corruption and pressed charges of illegitimate enrichment via subsidised housing loans against him.
+The charges were dismissed on 3 February 2022 by judge Charbel Bou Samra.
+In 2023, an investigation in Monaco cleared him of any wrongdoing due to "insufficient evidence," and he has said that the accusations against him were politically motivated.
+Mikati has been linked to former Syrian president Bashar al-Assad, as he made his fortune by operating several telecom projects in Syria and Lebanon in the early 2000s.

 Early life and education

 Mikati was born on 24 November 1955 and hails from a prominent Sunni Muslim family based in Tripoli.
 He graduated from the American University of Beirut in 1980 with a Master of Business Administration (MBA) degree.
-He also attended a summer school program held at Harvard and the French business school INSEAD.
+He also attended a summer school program held at Harvard, and advanced management programs at INSEAD.

 Business career and wealth

-In 1979, Najib's older brother Taha Mikati founded Arabian Construction Company (ACC), headquartered in Abu Dhabi, and which became one of the largest construction companies in the Middle East.
+In 1979, Najib's older brother Taha Mikati founded Arabian Construction Company (ACC), headquartered in Abu Dhabi, which became one of the largest construction companies in the Middle East.
 Najib Mikati co-founded the telecommunications company Investcom with his brother Taha in 1982.
 He sold the company in June 2006 to South Africa's MTN Group for $5.5 billion.
+Through Investcom Holding the brothers together own the news website Lebanon24 and 11% of the shares in LBCI.

-He is a major shareholder in the South African telecommunications operator MTN, owner of the high-end fashion brand "Façonnable", and investor in transport, gas and oil.
-He also has investments in real estate, notably in London, New York and Monaco.
+He is a major shareholder in the South African telecommunications operator MTN, owner of the high-end fashion brand Façonnable, and an investor in transport, gas, and oil businesses.
+He also has investments in real estate, notably in London, New York, and Monaco.